eCommerce email marketing

 This is a way to connect with the customers and add to brand recall and recognition.

-Automated emails best practices
+Automated email marketing best practices

 1. What are some examples of automated emails?